Ruth M. Kirk: Background

 Born Ruth Simmons in Baltimore, Delegate Kirk was the fifth of eight children.
 She attended Baltimore City public schools through the ninth grade and later received a GED.
-Prior to being elected to The Maryland General Assembly, Kirk held jobs as a house cleaner and in early childhood education.
+Prior to being elected to the Maryland House of Delegates, Kirk held jobs as a house cleaner and in early childhood education.
 In 1970, Kirk took a job at Paul Laurence Dunbar High School (Baltimore, Maryland), working as a teacher's aide.

 In the Legislature

-Kirk was first elected in 1982 and sworn in as a member of House of Delegates on January 12, 1983.
+Kirk was first elected in 1982 and sworn in as a member of the House of Delegates on January 12, 1983.
 She was appointed to the Constitutional and Administrative Law Committee and served on it until its elimination in 1990.
 She was then appointed to the Economic Matters Committee where she served until 2011.
 There, she served on its deathcare industry work group; workers' compensation subcommittee, 1995–2003; real estate & housing subcommittee, 1999–2003; business regulation subcommittee, 2003–11; property & casualty insurance subcommittee, 2003–06).
 During her career in the legislature, Kirk also served as a member of the Tort and Insurance Reform Oversight Committee, 1993; the House Facilities Committee, 1993–2011; the Joint Committee on Federal Relations, 1999–2004; the Protocol Committee, 2007–11, the Liaison Work Group of the Baltimore City Delegation, the Legislative Black Caucus of Maryland (formerly Maryland Black Caucus), 1983-2011 (member, nominating committee, 2000–11, redistricting committee, 2000–11; past chair, budget committee; past treasurer), the Women Legislators of Maryland, 1983-2011 (president, 1994); the Maryland Veterans Caucus, 2006–11, and the National Black Caucus of State Legislators.

-Outside of the legislature she was a member of the National Order of Women Legislators; and the Southern Legislative Conference (economic development, transportation & cultural affairs committee, 2005–11; fiscal affairs & government operations committee, 2005–11).
+Outside of the legislature, she was a member of the National Order of Women Legislators and the Southern Legislative Conference (economic development, transportation & cultural affairs committee, 2005–11; fiscal affairs & government operations committee, 2005–11).

 Delegates McCoy, Kirk, Anderson and Cummings during a floor session in the Maryland House in February 1984.